Tekali7/Fitness-Guide/README.md

 ## Looping Functionality

-The program is designed to loop, allowing users to make multiple calculations, get multiple strength references or to switch between the Strength Guide and the BMI Calculator without having to restart the app.
+The program is designed to loop, allowing users to make multiple calculations, get multiple strength references or to switch between the Strength Guide and the BMI Calculator without having to restart the app. <br>
 ![Looping](assets/looping.PNG)

 ## Reusability